 Pinhole cameras are very simple and cheap to make if you’re inspired by the idea of trying it out, here are some good instructions to make one.
 How this pinhole camera was able to create the amazing pictures is beyond my comprehension.

 He traveled for 4 years and through a dozen states and actually became a re-enactor himself.
 The project was recently recognized by the Library of Congress and has become a part of the permanent collection at the National Archive on the Civil War Sesquicentennial (150 year anniversary) and when you visit you will see why.
 The photos are beautiful and if you didn’t know better you might think the photos were actually taken during the Civil War.
 The artist wrote a blog about his learnings from the project.
 This was an impressive exhibit definitely worth the trip, especially if you are interested in photography or history.
 The exhibit will be there through April 2016.

-Note: NYC residents if you have an NYC ID, your membership to the museum is free if you join in person by the end of 2015.
+Note for NYC residents: If you have an NYC ID, your membership to the museum is free if you join in person by the end of 2015.
 Memberships to the Staten Island Museum start at $35 and gives you reciprocal memberships at 20 other NY state museums.
 If you haven’t gotten your NYC ID, you should, this is only one of the 20+ museums that offers a free membership.

 - Check out the Civil War Pinhole Project exhibit before it ends in April 2016.

-- Take the Staten Island Ferry for free and get a nice view of the Statue of Liberty.
+- Take the Staten Island free Ferry and get a nice view of the Statue of Liberty.

-- Pick up a 2-for-1 coupon at the information booth in the Staten Island Ferry Terminal.
+- Pick up a 2-for-1 coupon for the Staten Island Museum at the information booth in the Staten Island Ferry Terminal.